coderabbitai/coderabbit-docs/docs/faq/faq.md

 There are hourly rate limits for each developer per repository:

--   Number of files reviewed per hour: 100 Files
+-   Number of files reviewed per hour: 200
--   Number of reviews per hour (includes incremental reviews): 9
+-   Number of reviews : 3 back to back reviews followed by 4 reviews/hour
--   Number of conversations per hour: 50
+-   Number of conversations: 25 back to back messages followed by 50 messages/hr

 In-trial and open-source plans have lower rate limits than the paid plan.
 In all cases, we re-allow further reviews/conversations after a brief timeout.